 Rewards: New American Express Platinum card members can earn 75,000 bonus Membership Rewards® Points after spending $5,000 on purchases in the first 6 months of account opening (worth $750 in award travel).
 Cardholders also earn 10x points on eligible purchases at U.S. gas stations and U.S. supermarkets, up to $15,000 in combined purchases, during your first 6 months of card membership.

 But it’s possible that you could be eligible for an Amex Platinum 100k offer.
 This travel credit card offers lots of air travel benefits that improve your flight experience:

 - $200 airline fee credit (in the form of a statement credit; enrollment required)

 - Access to airport lounge networks including The Centurion, Priority Pass (enrollment required), and Delta Sky Club

 - Fee credit for Global Entry or TSA PreCheck

-- $200 in annual Uber ride credits
+- Uber ride and Uber eats credits (terms apply)

 Chase Sapphire Reserve